ashuhatkar/ashulearn-aws-sam-dotnet-serverless-api-with-dynamodb-v8.0.2/src/ServerlessAPI/Readme.md

 Once you have edited your template and code you can deploy your application using the [Amazon.Lambda.Tools Global Tool](https://github.com/aws/aws-extensions-for-dotnet-cli#aws-lambda-amazonlambdatools) from the command line.

-Install Amazon.Lambda.Tools Global Tools if not already installed.
+Install Amazon.Lambda.Tools Global Tools if not already installed..
 ```
     dotnet tool install -g Amazon.Lambda.Tools
 ```